 Pursuant to the IDEA and relevant state law, UPCS is responsible for identifying, locating, and evaluating children enrolled at UPCS with known or suspected disabilities to determine whether a need for special education and related services exists.
 This includes children with disabilities who are homeless or foster youth.
 UPCS shall not deny nor discourage any student from enrollment solely due to a disability.
-If you believe your child may be eligible for special education services, please contact Ms. Solorzano at 805-482-4608.
+If you believe your child may be eligible for special education services, please contact the Director of Student Services.